-Our Violence Free Zones Initiative, partnering with community-based organizations, is an innovative and effective strategy that enlists young people as peer mentors and ambassadors for peace.
+Our Violence Free Zone initiative, partnering with community-based organizations, is an innovative and effective strategy that enlists young people as peer mentors and ambassadors for peace.
 This successful initiative could serve as a national model for addressing youth violence and stimulating community peace.

 Neighborhood Leadership Development Institute (NLDI) Online is a virtual training program that helps grassroots leaders enhance their personal, organizational and community development skills as they work to improve outcomes within their local communities.

 Our Community Leadership Enterprise is an on-site leadership-strengthening program that provides training, facilitates targeted initiatives and introduces prospects for collaboration of indigenous organizations and individuals addressing poverty-related issues in their underserved communities.